No injuries reported, but 8 displaced, after Chesterton Drive fire

 No one has been reported hurt after a two-alarm fire on Chesterton Drive in the Meadowlands area.

-Firefighters were called to a row of townhouses at around 3:45 p.m. for a blaze in the middle unit.
+Firefighters were called to a row of townhouses at around 3:35 p.m. for a blaze in the middle unit.
+Thick black smoke could be seen from Woodroffe Avenue as crews made their way to the scene.

-Police closed Chesterton between Meadowlands Drive and Charkay Street while firefighters were on scene.
+Police closed Chesterton between Meadowlands Drive and Charkay Street while firefighters were battling the blaze.

+Heavy flames were encountered at the back of the unit, on both floors, and in the roof, Ottawa Fire Services said.

 Photos from the scene show significant damage to the affected unit.